 American retirement expectations may take into account this average retirement length from the Census.
 While young Americans aged 18-29 expect to retire at 63, a 2018 Gallup survey says that the average American predicts retirement at age 66.

 Average retirement age varies by state.
 In states with a higher cost of living, such as the New England area, the average retirement age is higher.

-People work longer because they need to in order to afford retirement in their state.
+People work longer so they can afford to retire in their state.
 In states with high unemployment, the average retirement age is actually lower.
 People who can't find work must take retirement earlier than they desired.
 One of the areas with the earliest retirement age is the Appalachian region.

 The map below shows a breakdown of the average retirement age by state.

 Social Security uses the term full retirement age in place of what most of us would think of as average, or normal, retirement age.
 Full retirement age, abbreviated as FRA, represents the age at which you receive your full amount of Social Security benefits.

 Your year of birth determines your FRA.
 Anyone turning age 62 in 2017 or beyond will have an FRA that ranges from age 66 to age 67.
 If you claim benefits before your FRA, you receive a reduced benefit, and if you claim benefits after reaching FRA, you receive an increased benefit.

 Medicare benefits begin at age 65.
 If you retire before age 65, you will need to have a plan in place to pay for private health insurance until you are eligible to join Medicare.

 As You Near Retirement

 Regardless of your age, if you are within five years of when you think you'll want to retire, you should start planning now.
 Build up cash reserves, develop projections based on various ages to start Social Security, and figure out how much you'll need to spend each year.
 Don't wait until the year you want to retire to start this planning.
 The more you prepare, the better off you'll be if unemployment forces you into retirement earlier than you had planned.